 Snuba divers normally wear standard snorkeling equipment, including fins, a snorkel mask, and a weight belt to control buoyancy.
 All of the required equipment can be rented directly from Snuba TCI, making for a hassle-free snuba expedition.

 As an added incentive, everyone on an excursion with Snuba TCI gets one complimentary photo to ensure you have a keepsake of your time submerged in the beautiful Turks and Caicos waters.
 Additional photos can also be taken for a small fee, but this is optional.

-The tour company also operates a half day snuba and snorkel boat tour during the week, which goes a short distance out to the barrier reef in Grace Bay.
-Here, you will snuba at one location and snorkel at another.
+The tour company also operates a half-day Snuba and snorkel boat tour during the week, which goes a short distance out to the barrier reef in Grace Bay.
+Here, you will Snuba at one location and snorkel at another.
 However, snorkeling experience is required for this tour.

 Snuba TCI is owned and operated by Jodi Taylor, who has a wealth of diving experience and is certified by PADI, the premier dive training organization.
 Jodi’s passion for diving, marine life, and meeting new people led her to follow her dreams and launch Snuba TCI on Providenciales in 2004.
-The company is located on the beach at the Bight Reef (also known as Coral Gardens due its close proximity to Coral Gardens Resort) in central Providenciales.
+The company is located on the beach at the Bight Reef (also known as Coral Gardens due to its close proximity to Coral Gardens Resort) in central Providenciales.

 The Bight Reef